Within This Page

 - Perimeter Security for Historic Buildings by the U.S. General Services Administration

-- The Seismic Retrofit of Historic Buildings: Keeping Preservation in the Forefront, U.S. Department of the Interior, National Parks Service, Preservation Brief No. 41, 1997.
+- The Seismic Rehabilitation of Historic Buildings, U.S. Department of the Interior, National Parks Service, Preservation Brief No. 41, 1997.

 - Strategic Fire Protection in Historic Buildings by Richard Forrest.
 From Building Conservation Website.
 1997.